Mighty Switch Force!: Development

 The game was released for the Nintendo eShop on December 22, 2011.
-A free update to the game was released on May 24, 2012, featuring five new levels, improved 3D effect and the option to restart the level.
-On July 3, 2012, WayForward announced development of Mighty Switch Force!
+A free update to the game was released in May 2012, featuring five new levels, improved 3D effects and the option to restart the level.
+In the same year, WayForward developed Mighty Switch Force!
 Hyper Drive Edition as a downloadable title for the Wii U. The game features redrawn graphics similar in style to A Boy and His Blob, and also features off-screen game play with the Wii U GamePad, as well as the downloadable content from the Nintendo 3DS update.
 New to this version of the game is also the inclusion of Hyper Mode levels, which remaster all previous levels making them even harder.
-The game was released in conjunction with Wii U's American launch November 18, 2012.
-In Europe, the game was released December 6, 2012.
+The game was released in conjunction with Wii U's American launch on November 18, and in Europe on December 6.

 Reception

 The game received "favorable" reviews on all platforms according to the review aggregation website Metacritic.
 IGN praised the 3DS version's gameplay and presentation but criticized its short length.